smarkets/decnum/README.md

 Arithmetics:

-All operations are non-destructive.
-Ie arguments are not affected, and new decnum is returned.
-The argument passed to operation doesn't have to be a decnum.
+All operations are non-destructive (ie arguments are not affected, and new decnum is returned).
+The argument passed to operation can be either a Decnum, string, float or int

 > x = new Decnum(0.7, 2)
-> y = new Decnum(1.3, 2)
+> y = new Decnum('1.3', 2)
 > x.add(y).toString()
 '2.00'
 > y.sub(5).toString()